Back Pain Specialist Singapore

 What Is Back Pain?

 The back is composed of a complex structure of muscles, tendons, ligaments, discs and bones, which work together to provide stability and flexibility to the back.
-Back pain is pain anywhere in the back and may sometimes radiate to the hips, buttocks and legs.

 Back pain can affect people of all ages and typically occurs due to direct trauma to the back or spine, structural abnormalities in the spine or underlying medical conditions.